franjid/filmaffinity-crawler/README.md

     failed: Crawls films that previously failed to be crawled
     user_friends: Crawls friends from a user id (filmaffinity id)
     user_friends_ratings: Crawls last ratings from users friends
+    user_friends_films: Crawls last films rated from friends (so those films are up to date)
     id: Crawls an specific film by id and outputs the film info (option used mostly for debug purposes)
     ```